semgrep/semgrep-docs/docs/prerequisites.md

 ## Semgrep AppSec Platform

-These requirements apply to Semgrep Pro.
+These requirements apply to Semgrep AppSec Platform.

 - A GitHub or GitLab cloud account.
 The credentials are used to authenticate and identify you.
 - A Git repository to scan, stored in any of the following source code managers: